 “In making this determination, we considered the input of the Working Group and its advisors through a structured decision-making process in which diverse interests were represented including fishing, environmental and management agencies,” said Director Bonham.

 Before enacting the proposed management measure, Director Bonham will consider any recommendations or new information provided by 5 p.m. on Monday, Nov.
 4, 2019.
-Anyone with recommendations and information related to this preliminary determination should submit it to email@example.com
+Anyone with recommendations and information related to this preliminary determination should submit it to email@example.com by that deadline.

 In addition to this preliminary determination of delay due to a significant risk of whale entanglements, additional delays are possible due to human health risks or poor crab quality.
 Through the course of the crab season, CDFW will engage regularly with the Dungeness Crab Fishing Gear Working Group to review scientific information and monitor and adapt to the risk of whale entanglements.
 Based on that process, CDFW could take future management actions.
 For more information related to the preliminary determination of delay please visit CDFW’s Whale Safe Fisheries page.

 For more information on Dungeness crab, please visit www.wildlife.ca.gov/crab.